-Example questions might include "In what state were you born?" or "What country are we in right now?"
-On the basis of the patient's ability to answer the question, the patient's level of consciousness (LOC) was recorded from levels 1 to 3.
+During the infusion, the surrogate asked the patient a simple long-term memory question every 15 minutes.
+Example questions might include "In what state were you born?" or "What country are we in right now?".
+Based on the patient's ability to answer the question, the patient's level of consciousness (LOC) was recorded from levels 1 to 3.
 A LOC of 1 indicates the patient was able to answer the question without hesitation.
 A LOC of 2 means the patient responded to the question but may have required the question to be repeated several times or struggled to recall the answer immediately.
 A LOC of 3 indicates the patient could not provide the correct answer or did not respond to the question, even after it was repeated.
-The attending physician would pause the infusion for 5 to 10 minutes or decrease the dose if the patient received a LOC of 3.
-Blood pressure, pulse, oxygen saturation, and electrocardiogram were monitored continuously throughout the infusion.

-Each infusion treatment lasted 4 hours.
-Patients were given 1 to 2 mg of intravenous midazolam at the beginning of each infusion.
-On day 1 of the infusion, the infusion rate of ketamine started at 60 mg/h.
-The rate was increased to 90 mg/h based on a patient's comfort, the stability of vital signs, and LOC.
-On day 2, the rate was initiated at 60 mg/h and was increased to 90 mg/h, then to 135 mg/h.
-On days 3 and 4, the rate was initiated at 90 mg/h and was increased to 135 mg/h, then to 200 mg/h.
+The attending physician would pause the infusion for 5-10 minutes or decrease the dose if the patient received a LOC of 3.
+Blood pressure, pulse, oxygen saturation, and ECG were monitored continuously throughout the infusion.
+Each infusion treatment lasted four hours.
+Patients were given 1-2 mg of intravenous midazolam at the beginning of each infusion.
+On day 1 of the infusion, the infusion rate of ketamine started at 60 mg/hr.
+The rate was increased to 90 mg/hr based on a patient's comfort, the stability of vital signs, and LOC.
+On day 2, the rate was initiated at 60 mg/hr and was increased to 90 mg/hr, then to 135 mg/hr.
+On days 3 and 4, the rate was initiated at 90 mg/hr and was increased to 135 mg/hr, then to 200 mg/hr.
 Near the end of the infusion on day 4, a video recording of the patient was completed that documented both short-term and long-term memory at the highest dose of ketamine.

 The final infusion took place on a Friday.
 Three days later (Monday), patients returned to the surgery center to have their strength and range of motion tested and to have their pain thresholds recorded.
 These pain threshold measurements served as the day 5 readings.
 The patients were video-recorded completing the same strength and range of motion exercises they performed before the first treatment.
 Also, in this video, patients are interviewed about how their quality of life and abilities have changed since the infusion.
-Posttreatment clinical outcome of strength and range of motion was determined by the attending physician (A.F.K.) to be one of 3 clinical outcomes (strong, weak, or no clinical improvement) using the information documented in the video.
+Post-treatment clinical outcome of strength and range of motion was determined by the attending physician (A.F.K.) to be one of three clinical outcomes (strong, weak, or no clinical improvement) using the information documented in the video.
 The attending physician determined the clinical outcome without knowledge of the patient's pain thresholds throughout treatment.